BlueByteSystemsInc/PDMShell/src/SETVARSFROMSOURCE.md

 ```

 ## PARAMETERS:
--`source`: The CSV file containing the file IDs and variable values.
+- `filePath`: The CSV file containing the file IDs and variable values.
--`evaluatealias`: See dynamic placeholder article for more details.

 ## CSV FILE FORMAT:
 The CSV file should have the following format: